jasminakterr/Manual-Testing/README.md

 - **Total Test Cases:** 104
 - **Passed:** 94
 - **Failed:** 10
-It only for the Sign Up and Login feature.
-There I maintain a sequence of testing:
-- Browser Compatibility
-- UI testing
-- Functional testing
-- Usability testing
--

 ## Test Summary
 A test summary for manual testing is an essential part of the testing lifecycle.
 It provides a comprehensive overview of the testing process, outcomes, and overall product quality.